|Frequently Asked Questions|

-Even though I want to give a good review concerning my good customers, will they mind that their information is being posted on the web?
+Even though I want to give a good review concerning my good customers, is it considered an acceptable practice to post their name, address, etc. on the web?

-No. Most are aware that many "people-search" websites, as well as background check websites already have their information published on the web, including their name, address, phone number and email address.
-For instance, most people can be found on whitepages.com, Pipl.com, fastpeoplesearch.com, truepeoplesearch.com, beenverified.com and many more search websites, as is the case of Austin Jordan of Dayton, OH.
-Giving your "5 star" customer a good review could be very beneficial to them in the future.
+Yes.
+Most are aware that many "people-search" websites, such as whitepages.com, Pipl.com, fastpeoplesearch.com, truepeoplesearch.com, and beenverified.com have already published their information on the web, including their name, address, phone number and email address.
+Giving your "5 star" customer a good review could be very beneficial to them.

-When adding comments to my review, what is acceptable and what should I avoid?
+After completing the multiple choice entries, should I choose to add a comment to the bottom of my review, what is acceptable and what should I avoid?

 When should I rate my customer as Excellent, Good, Average, Fair or Poor?

 The following are examples of attributes that will aid you when rating your customer.
 Select a rating that contains three or more of the attributes listed.